jeffcaradona/LCARS-ExpressJS/README.md

 # LCARS-ExpressJS
 An Express.js and EJS implementation of the LCARS interface implemented  by Jim Robertus @ https://www.thelcars.com/

-It's currently a lot of ESJ so far and the biolerplate Express.
+It's currently a lot of EJS so far and the biolerplate Express.
 Some data is getting passed between pages using strings in the templates.
-Eventually, the Express middleware will read json data out of tiles, to pass into the templates.
+Eventually, the Express middleware will read json data out of files, to pass into the templates.

 About me: I'm learning ExpressJS and EJS for work.